LunaticNeko/lemurean/README.md

 a separate program (Excel or Vim or something) to edit the score CSV file as this program does not offer any functionality to help you with this.

+## FAQ

+### Why?

+Because I want to quickly determine if a student's repo is worth grading.
+Most repos are fine but then you get some with extra effort like lots of branching and merging actions, or some that aren't worth grading like those with 1-2 commits over 3 weeks.

+### How is this different from `grapetool`?

+`grapetool` obtains only metadata information using GitHub mechanisms without cloning, which saves bandwidth.
+However, `lemurean` does not require a GitHub dev key, pulls the whole repos, and scans everything (I want to know).

+Cloning also serves as evidence of student homework.
+In short, `grapetool` was desinged for analytical purposes but `lemurean` is designed more specifically for education.

 ## Changelog

+* v0.0.3: Added argument support to change destination file name
 * v0.0.2: Added argument support to change source file name
 * v0.0.1: Initial Test